Southern Athletic Association: Affiliate members

 On August 19, 2021, the conference announced that Southwestern University, a current football-only affiliate member of the American Southwest Conference, would join the SAA as a football-only affiliate effective with the 2023 football season.
-On March 9, 2023, the SAA announced that Southwestern University and Trinity University (Texas) will join the SAA as full members in 2025.
+On March 9, 2023, the SAA announced that Southwestern University and Trinity University will join the SAA as full members in 2025.

-Current
+Current affiliate members

-The SAA currently has one affiliate member, who will join as a full member in 2025.
+The SAA currently has one affiliate member, which will become a full member in 2026.